 With this background, elder law seemed a natural choice.
 I understand the importance of planning for long term care and how these plans affect the entire family.
 Because these decisions are often difficult and overwhelming, you need someone there to guide you through the process.
 I am experienced with Medicaid planning, VA benefit qualification, asset protection, estate planning and administration, and other concerns specific to elderly clients.
 In addition, I help families through the probate process after their loved one has passed away.
 I perform estate planning services for younger clients and families as well, arranging personal affairs long before old age or unexpected tragedy occurs.

-When I’m not at work, you can find me and my husband running trails in Newport News, spending time with our daughter, hosting backyard movie nights for our friends, and wrangling in teenagers as youth group leaders at our church.
+When I’m not at work, you can find my husband and I running trails in Newport News, spending time with our daughters, hosting backyard movie nights for our friends, and wrangling in teenagers as youth group leaders at our church.
 I have been blessed with so many good things in my life, and it is my goal to help you and your family take care of that which is important in yours.